evolvingstuff/vdw2/content/posts/perhaps-10000-covid-deaths-in-dec-2023-jn1-in-increasing.md

 │   depth: `1`
 │   children:
 │   ├── TextNode
+│   │   full_match: `&quot;There was a 42% increase in hospitalizations `
+│   │   inner_content: `&quot;There was a 42% increase in hospitalizations `
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   full_match: `&quot;There was a 42% increase in hospitalizations %%%and a 62% increase in ICU admissions from the previous month&quot;`
+│   │   full_match: `and a 62% increase in ICU admissions from the previous month&quot;`
-│   │   inner_content: `&quot;There was a 42% increase in hospitalizations %%%and a 62% increase in ICU admissions from the previous month&quot;`├── TextNode
+│   │   inner_content: `and a 62% increase in ICU admissions from the previous month&quot;`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── ListItemNode
 │   full_match: `*&quot;Trends are based on data reported to the WHO from fewer than 50 countries, mostly in Europe and the Americas, said Tedros, who noted that __this is not the full picture__.&quot;`